defano/jmonet/README.md

 ## Features

-* Common suite of paint tools with observable attributes for colors and patterns, line sizes, anti-aliasing modes, etc.
+* Familiar suite of paint tools with RxJava-observable attributes for colors, patterns, line sizes, anti-aliasing modes, etc.
-* Includes image transform tools like scale, rotate, flip, shear, perspective and projection, plus the ability to adjust color depth, transparency and brightness.
+* Image transform tools like scale, rotate, flip, shear, perspective and projection, plus the ability to adjust color depth, transparency and brightness.
 * Canvas can be scaled and displayed within a scrollable pane; tools can be snapped to a grid.
 * Supports multi-operation undo and redo, plus cut, copy and paste integration with the system clipboard.
 * Paint and edit 24-bit, true-color images with alpha transparency; images are backed by a standard Java `BufferedImage` object making it easy to import and export graphics.
-* Lightweight toolkit integrates easily into Swing and JavaFX applications and utilizes [ReactiveX](https://github.com/ReactiveX/RxJava) for observables.
+* Lightweight toolkit integrates easily into Swing and JavaFX applications.

 ## Paint Tools